Underneath all the images, text, and calls to action on your website lies your webpage source code.

-This is a quick guide to show you how to read your own website source code in order to make sure it’s properly SEO-ed and, really, to teach you how to sanity check your SEO efforts.
+This is a quick guide to show you how to read your own website source code in order to make sure it is SEO-friendly.
 I also will go over a few other situations where knowing how to view and examine the right parts of source code can help with other marketing efforts.

 How to View Source Code

 The first step in checking your website’s source code is to view the actual code.
 Every web browser allows you to do this easily.
 Below are the keyboard commands for viewing your webpage source code for both PC and Mac.

 - Firefox: CTRL + U (Meaning press the CTRL key on your keyboard and hold it down.
 While holding down the CTRL key, press the “u” key.)
 Alternatively, you can go to the “Firefox” menu and then click on “Web Developer,” and then “Page Source.”